MaastrichtU-CDS/fairifier2/README.md

 `.env.example` has a list of all the necessary configuration options.
 Note that all of these can also be defined in Airflow itself, under `Variables`.

+## Services

+* Postgres: port 5432
+* Airflow: port 8080
+* GraphDB: port 7200
+* Dash UI: port 5050

 ## DAGs

 The code for all the DAGs is available under `airflow/dags`.

 ### `upload_csv_dag`

-You can upload CSV's to a postgres database by placing a `.zip` file in the `input` directory.
+You can upload CSV's or excel files to a postgres database using the user interface.
-This file will automatically be uploaded to the defined postgres database.
+These files will automatically be uploaded to the defined postgres database.

-The CSV's will be uploaded to tables in the database equal to their name (minues the `.csv` extension).
+The tabular data will be uploaded to tables in the database equal to their name (minus the extension).
 The database used is defined by the Airflow Variable `R2RML_DB_URL`, by default this is set to a database `data` in the built-in postgres container.

 If data has been inserted in a table before, a new upload can either replace said data or append to it.
 This is handled by the `APPEND_CSV` Airflow Variable.